P-Gu/gopigo/README.md

 GoPiGo self-driven car project

-For this project, first run
+For this project,

-1. datacollection.py
+1. first run: datacollection.py
   -this gives you data in the Data_sheet folder (Data_1, Data_2, Data_3, Data)